 (e) The arbitration panel shall determine the rules of procedure or, in the absence of agreement among the panel, the Federal Rules of Civil Procedure shall govern the procedure for discovery as well as presentation of the evidence.
 In any event, the arbitration panel or, in the absence of agreement among the panel, the Chairman shall have the right to impose reasonable restrictions on the taking of discovery, including limitations on the number of and length of depositions of witnesses.

-(f) The arbitration panel shall begin hearing evidence within ninety (90) days of selection of the Chairman, unless extended for a reasonable period upon agreement among the arbitration panel, or in the absence of agreement among the panel, by the Chairman.
+(f) The arbitration panel shall begin hearing evidence within ninety (90) days of selection of the Chairman, unless extended for a reasonable Period upon agreement among the arbitration panel, or in the absence of agreement among the panel, by the Chairman.
 The arbitration panel shall render its decision in writing within thirty (30) days of the close of evidence.
 Judgment upon the award rendered by the arbitration panel may be entered by any court having jurisdiction.

-(g) During the course of the arbitration, each Party shall pay its own expenses, but the arbitration panel, in its final award, may award costs and expenses, including reasonable attorneys’ fees, to the prevailing party if the panel determines that such an award is appropriate, PROVIDED HOWEVER that the arbitration panel shall in no way exceed in its award the limits, if any, on damages afforded by Texas law or the provisions of this Agreement, particularly Article XII.
+(g) During the course of the arbitration, each Party shall pay its own expenses, but the arbitration panel, in its final award, may award costs and expenses, including reasonable attorneys’ fees, to the prevailing Party if the panel determines that such an award is appropriate, PROVIDED HOWEVER that the arbitration panel shall in no way exceed in its award the limits, if any, on damages afforded by Texas law or the provisions of this Agreement, particularly Article XII.

 15.2 Continued Performance .
 The Parties shall continue to perform under this Agreement during the pendency of any dispute hereunder.